svn2github/lazarus-ccr/components/tvplanit/readme.txt

   3. Go to "Package" / "Load package file .lpk" and select the run-time package laz_visualplanit.lpk.
 Compile.

-  4. Open the designtime package laz_visualplanit_visual.lpk.
+  4. Open the designtime package laz_visualplanit_design.lpk.
      Click "Use" > "Install".
 If you want to install the addon package for zeos components decline to rebuild the IDE and contine with 5, otherwise go to 7.